 In your 50s and beyond:

 Once you hit your 50s, you are most likely nearing menopause.
 Because hair texture changes as you age, this means you need to up the moisturizing properties in your hair care and add in products that offer a strengthening feel to strands.
-Innersense Harmonic Healing Oil blends naturally rich oils, like evening primrose and macadamia nut, with flower essences of bitter orange and lotus to deliver a hydrating and nourishing sensation to hair and scalp.
+Kavella Scalp and Hair Oil Treatment blends naturally rich oils to deliver a hydrating and nourishing sensation to hair and scalp.
 Make this beauty a part of your regular hair care routine.

 A commitment to personal wellbeing and the best aging hair products will support beautiful, healthy-looking hair.
 No matter what your age.